School Waste Reduction Programs

 • Design decorations that can be reused.

 • Don’t release balloons into the environment.
 The balloons can cause problems for wildlife.
-For example, animals may mistake the balloons for food.

 • Select a menu that eliminates the need for service ware.
-For example, serve sandwiches, fruit, cookies, and other finger foods.

-• Use reusable table cloths, plates, cups, and utensils, if practical.
+• Use reusable tablecloths, plates, cups, and utensils if practical.

 • Have everyone label their cups so they can keep track of them.